pavithrareena/Schoolmanagement-system/README.md

-This project is about the student management systm
+This project is about the student management system .
+Used Language is java programming language